barith/wallpaper-randomizer/README.md

 - 🚀 Automatic dependency management via wrapper script
 - 📦 Isolated virtual environment handling

+## Download (Windows Executable)

+**For Windows users who want a ready-to-use executable without installing Python:**

+1. Go to the [Releases](../../releases) page
+2. Download the latest `WallpaperRandomizer-Windows-*.zip` file
+3. Extract the ZIP to a folder of your choice
+4. Follow the included `INSTRUCTIONS.txt` file

+The executable includes everything you need - no Python installation required!
+You'll just need to:
+- Set up a Reddit API account (free, instructions included)
+- Configure your preferred subreddits in `config.yaml`
+- Run `WallpaperRandomizer.exe`

+For developers who want to build from source or use the CLI, continue to the Quick Start section below.

+See [BUILD.md](BUILD.md) for details on how the Windows executable is built and distributed.

 ## Quick Start

 1. **Clone the repository:**